-Insert the cord from the power adapter into the power outlet marked DC 19V \\\\ on the back of the codec.
-Insert one end of the power cord into the power adapter and the opposite end into a power outlet.
+Insert the cord from the power adapter into the power outlet marked DC 19V on the back of the codec (near the base).
+Insert one end of the power cord into the power adapter and the opposite end into a power outlet on the wall.

-The Avaya system starts, illuminating a blue LED on the front of the codec.
+The Avaya system starts and illuminates a blue LED on the front of the codec.
 See "Status Icons" on page 26 for more information about the state of the system as it boots or as conditions change.